Patient Care during COVID-19

 - Unable to keep food and liquids down

 If any of these symptoms are severe, you should go to an emergency room.
-If you are over 60 and have other chronic medical problems, consider contacting an emergency room for less-severe symptoms.
+If you are over 60 and have other chronic medical problems, consider contacting an emergency room even if you have less-severe symptoms of COVID-19.

 The hospital and emergency room should be used only by people who are concerned about life-threatening symptoms, such as trouble breathing and chest pain.
 If you’re just a little bit sick, the best thing you can do is self-isolate and try to keep the virus from spreading to others.